benzookapi/shopify-payments-app-sample/README.md

 If you input 'delay-XXX (XXX = nummeric like 10)' to customer's last name (family_name) in the shipping address, the app delay the response in that seconds to Shopify's session request body which produces an error or warning.

+If you refund / capture with the amount of 999, the app calls reject mutation for checking how the rejections work.

 # Best practice
 Use `group` in the payment session body to prevent from unexpected duplicated paymwents for a single order. https://shopify.dev/docs/apps/payments/implementation/process-an-offsite-payment